-"My Own Self" is an English folk tale retold by Joseph Jacobs in William Bennett's Book of Virtues.
+"My Own Self" is an English Fairy Tale retold by Joseph Jacobs in William Bennett's Book of Virtues.

 This tale includes examples of the following tropes: